Skip to content

 What exactly is the oral microbiome?

 The oral microbiome is the community of microorganisms that live in your mouth on teeth, gums, tongue and other surfaces.
-In a healthy state, these microbes help keep pH in a safe range, discourage disease-causing species and interact with your immune system.
+In a healthy state, these microbes help keep pH in a safe range, discourage disease-associated species and interact with your immune system.
 Problems tend to arise when the balance of this community shifts rather than from the mere presence of bacteria.

 How long does it take to improve the oral microbiome?

 Some changes, such as fresher breath after cleaning the tongue and reducing certain foods, can be noticed within days.
-Deeper shifts in plaque composition, gum health and enamel strength usually take weeks to months of consistent habits, and they depend on your starting point, overall health and dental history.
+Deeper shifts in plaque composition, gum comfort and enamel strength usually take weeks to months of consistent habits, and they depend on your starting point, overall health and dental history.

 Can you heal cavities just by changing the oral microbiome?

 Once a cavity has progressed to a certain depth, professional dental treatment is usually required.
-However, improving microbiome balance, saliva flow and pH can help slow or halt early demineralisation and protect surrounding tooth structure.
+However, improving microbiome balance, saliva flow and pH may help slow or halt early demineralisation and protect surrounding tooth structure.
 Any concerns about cavities should be assessed and managed by a dentist.

 Is all mouthwash bad for the oral microbiome?